 7. Charge a Price Somewhere in the Middle

-This is a very important step and you need to do a bit of research on it before you quote a price on your freelancing profile.
+This is a very important step, and you need to research it before you quote a price on your freelancing profile.
 Calculate the industry average that is currently prevalent in your sector.
-Then you should decide upon a price that is somewhere close to the median but a level or two lower than that.
+Then you should decide upon a price that is close to the median but a level or two lower.

 You can always increase your average pricing as you progress further and gain more experience.
 As you find clients and rope in more projects, you will find it easier to increase your prices and make a better income.
 You may have to freelance full-time as your day job for a while, but once you get yourself established, you’ll be able to charge more for less work!